-7.1.2 New technology lighting such as strip LEDs for the TLOF perimeter or TDPC should be considered as these become more available, reliability is proven, and they meet the equivalent lighting specifications for existing lighting systems.
-7.1.3 Specifications for perimeter lights for the TLOF, parking area, and parking transition area, are given in Annex F. 7.2 TLOF Perimeter Lighting 7.2.1 Perimeter lights shall be used to delineate the TLOF.
+7.1.3 Specifications for perimeter lights for the TLOF, parking area, and parking transition area, are given in Annex E.

+7.2 TLOF Perimeter Lighting

+7.2.1 Perimeter lights shall be used to delineate the TLOF.
 Aviation green omni-directional lights shall be used.
 Alternatives to omni-directional such as strip lights may be considered with appropriate national authority approvals.

 7.2.2 The omni-directional perimeter lights should have an intensity and intensity distribution (beam spread) corresponding to the values defined in FAA Engineering Brief No. 87.
-See Annex F for additional information on perimeter lighting.
-NOTE - The FAA Engineering Brief No. 87 applies to heliports but the intensity and intensity distribution (beam spread) requirements are equally applicable to helidecks.
+See Annex E for additional information on perimeter lighting.

+Note: FAA Engineering Brief No. 87 applies to heliports but the intensity and intensity distribution (beam spread) requirements are equally applicable to helidecks.

 7.2.3 The perimeter lights shall be uniformly spaced at intervals of not more than 10 ft.
 (3.0 m).

-7.2.4 For square or rectangular shaped TLOFs there should be a minimum number of four lights on each side including one light at each the corner as shown in Figure 31.
-For circular TLOFs, there should be a minimum of eight lights.
-For hexagonal or octagonal shaped TLOFs, there should be at least one light at each corner and one in the middle of the 'straight section' as shown in Figure 32.
-7.2.5 Perimeter lights should be outboard and adjacent to the TLOF edge, or in-set within 12 in.
-(30 cm) of the TLOF edge (i.e. on the TLOF perimeter marking), and should not protrude more than 2 in.
-(5 cm) above the elevation of the TLOF surface.
-They should be guarded with frangible lenses, preferably plastic (no metal guards), have no exposed wiring, and be located so as not to be an obstruction.
-Any inboard lighting should be flush mounted.
-NOTE 1 - All lighting components and fitment should meet safety regulations relevant to a helideck environment as prescribed in API 500 or API 505 for lighting requirements, and as a minimum be rated for Class 1, Division 2.
+7.2.4 For square or rectangular shaped TLOFs there should be a minimum number of four lights on each side including one light at each the corner as shown in Figure 7.2.5.A.
+For circular, hexagonal or octagonal shaped TLOFs, there should be a minimum of eight lights as shown in Figure 7.2.5.B.
+For hexagonal or octagonal shaped TLOFs, there should be at least one light at or near as practicable to each corner and lights between the corners must be equally spaced as in Figure 7.2.5.B.

+7.2.5 Perimeter lights should be outboard and adjacent to the TLOF edge.
+These lights should not protrude more than 6 in.
+(15 cm) above the elevation of the TLOF surface for a 1.0D TLOF or 2 in.
+(5 cm) for a 0.83D TLOF or any TLOF smaller than 40 ft.
+For designs where the perimeter lights cannot be outboard and adjacent then they may be mounted on the TLOF perimeter marking but shall be flush mounted.

+Note 1: All lighting components and fitment should meet safety regulations relevant to a helideck environment as prescribed in API 500 or API 505 for lighting requirements, and as a minimum be rated for Class 1, Division 2.

-NOTE 2 - If night vision goggle (NVG) approaches are anticipated the lights shall be NVG compatible.
+Note 2: If night vision goggle (NVG) approaches are anticipated the lights shall be NVG compatible.